 If like me, you don’t have a lifetime (but wish you did), you can instead take a tour of the Alsatian Wine Route.
 You won’t visit the 100+ towns, but tour providers have carefully selected towns and vineyards that demonstrate the variety of wines in the area.

-Mr. Valise and I booked a tour with Ophorus Tours, the most preeminent wine tour provider in the region.
+Mr. V and I booked our Alsace wine tour with Ophorus Tours, the most preeminent wine tour provider in the region.
 Our Alsatian Wine Tour left from Colmar, a town located in the middle of the wine route.
 The route went to the Haut-Rhin (southern Rhine valley) primarily, visiting four towns and wineries in each.
 Here’s the route and timetable we took on our Alsatian wine tour:

 After starting the morning around 9 am, we headed south to Gueberschwihr, a 20-minute drive.
 We arrived around 9:30 am and parked in the city center.
 After a short walk through the cobbled streets, our host had prearranged a tasting at Domaine Ernest Burn.